 Geometric adjustments

-Consider making any geometric adjustments such as rotating, straightening, or cropping first.
+Consider making any geometric adjustments, such as rotating, straightening, or cropping, in the raw development tool.
 You can also apply perspective correction to an image if needed in a raw developer.

 Lens correction

 Many lenses introduce additional issues to a photo.
-Take advantage of a Lens Correction preset if it’s available for your camera and lens combination.
+If a Lens Correction preset is available for your camera and lens combination, take advantage of it.
 This can remove any lens distortion and vignette.

 Major exposure issues

-If your raw file suffers from major exposure issues, you can use the recovery tools to get a good base image.
-This step is optional and is only needed for raw files that suffer from very poor exposure.
+If your raw file has major exposure issues, you can use the recovery tools to get a good base image.
+This step is optional and is only needed for raw files with very poor exposure.

 Avoid everything else